onc-healthit/lantern-back-end/endpointmanager/README.md

   You can obtain a CHPL API key [here](https://chpl.healthit.gov/#/resources/api).

+* **LANTERN_1UP_CLIENT_SECRET**: The client secret necessary for accessing the 1Up API

+  Default value: none.

+  You can obtain a 1UP client secret by following the registration instructions [here](https://1up.health/docs/start/quick-start-guide/register).

+* **LANTERN_1UP_CLIENT_ID**: The client id necessary for accessing the 1Up API

+  Default value: none.

+  You can obtain a 1UP client ID by following the registration instructions [here](https://1up.health/docs/start/quick-start-guide/register).

 * **LANTERN_DBUSER_READONLY**: The database user that the application will use to read from the database.

   Default value: none.
 This value is not used within the code.
 Suggested value: 'lantern_ro'